 Our role is to research the history of the site and advocate for relevant, responsible preservation of key historic assets, and even creative use of extant site features that tell the story of the place.
 As the site’s potential change in use became public in 2016, Historic Denver hired Square Moon Consultants to research the history of the yards and identify potentially important structures.
 Historic Denver produced a full Burnhan Yard report in 2017 and provided it to Union Pacific and the City and County of Denver for use in any planning process.

-Historic Denver has advocated for the adaptive reuse of some of the buildings, and even creative use of extant site features that tell the story of the place.
-Its an opportunity to reconnect with the adjacent neighborhoods, like La Alma Lincoln Park, that once provided laborers to Burnham Yard, weaving a piece of the city back together.
-The historic buildings can help inform and compliment new development and uses, including passenger rail, and evoke the important history of this place.
+Preservation of key assets is an opportunity to reconnect the yards with the adjacent neighborhoods, like La Alma Lincoln Park, that once provided its laborers — weaving a piece of the city back together.
+The historic buildings can help inform and complement new development and uses — including passenger rail — and evoke the important history of this place.

 Our research found that six surviving historic buildings and three historic site features at Burnham Yards, and their associated relationships, create a highly unusual and significant surviving industrial historic district in Denver.
 The six contributing railroad buildings date from at least 1901 to 1943, with additions through 1965, and were built foremost as utilitarian industrial facilities to house the bustling activities of the Denver & Rio Grande’s operations.
 The size and height of the 1901 Coach Shop, the 1924 Steel Car Shop, and enormous 1924 Backshop all reflect their uses to construct, repair and maintain massive railroad equipment.